Jean-Baptiste Colbert: Economic reform

-With the abolition of the office of superintendent and of many other offices dependent upon it, the supreme control of the finances became vested in a royal council.
-The sovereign functioned as its president; but Colbert, though for four years he possessed the title only of intendant, operated as its ruling spirit, having had great personal authority conferred upon him by the king.
+After the abolition of the office of superintendent and of many other offices dependent upon it, control of France's finances fell to a royal council.
+The sovereign functioned as its president, but Colbert, though only an intendant for the first four years, operated as its ruling spirit, enjoying as he did king's favor and confidence.

-His ruthlessness in this case, dangerous precedent though it gave, seemed perhaps necessary; the council could not respect individual interests.
-When he had severely punished guilty officials, he turned his attention to the fraudulent creditors of the government.
-Colbert had a simple method of operation.
-He repudiated some of the public loans and cut off from others a percentage, which varied, at first according to his own decision, and afterwards according to that of the council that he established to examine all claims against the state.
+His ruthlessness in the execution of his functions may have set a dangerous precedent, but it probably struck him necessary in that the council could not defer to individual interests.
+This way of administering his policies was particularly in evidence in his preparation and enforcement of his forestry ordinance of 1669.
+When he had severely punished guilty officials, he turned his attention to the government's fraudulent creditors.
+Here he had a simple way of operating.
+He repudiated some of the public loans and reduced the interest rate on others.
+The amount of the reduction was initially his own decision but ultimately that of a council he established to examine all claims against the state.

-Much more serious difficulties met his attempts to introduce equality in the pressure of the taxes on the various classes.
-To diminish the number of the privileged proved impossible, but Colbert firmly resisted false claims for exemption, and lightened the unjust direct taxation by increasing the indirect taxes, from which the privileged could not escape.
-At the same time he immensely improved the mode of collection on his own.
+Much more serious difficulties met his attempts to introduce equality in taxation among the various classes.
+Cutting back the number of the privileged proved impossible, but Colbert firmly resisted false claims for exemption and lightened direct taxation by increasing indirect taxes, from which the privileged could not escape.
+At the same time, he undertook improvements to the way taxes were collected.

-His relentless hard work and thrift made him an esteemed minister.
-He achieved a reputation for his work of improving the state of French manufacturing and bringing the economy back from the brink of bankruptcy.
-Historians note that, despite Colbert's efforts, France actually became increasingly impoverished because of the King's excessive spending on wars.
+Colbert's relentless hard work and thrift made him an esteemed minister.
+He achieved a reputation for improving the state of French manufacturing and bringing the economy back from the brink of bankruptcy.
+Nevertheless, despite his best efforts, France grew increasingly impoverished because of the King's excessive spending on wars.